Agent Agreement – Terms and Conditions

 11.3.10 Termination and Recovery of Legal Assistance

-If at any time during or after the proceedings it becomes clear that the Agent did not meet the basic eligibility criteria outlined in section 11.3.3 or did not continue to qualify under the exceptional circumstances described in section 11.3.6, Legal Assistance is terminated and any assistance provided is to be recovered.
+If at any time during or after the proceedings it becomes clear that the Agent did not meet the basic eligibility criteria outlined in section 11.3.3 or did not continue to qualify under the exceptional circumstances described in section 11.3.6, Legal Assistance is terminated and any assistance provided may be recovered.

-Where Legal Assistance was approved for an Agent who met the criteria under 11.3.3, but it was subsequently established that they acted dishonestly or it was determined that the Agent did not act within the scope of its duties or functions, the Director will ensure that recovery action is considered and initiated for an amount equal to the Legal Assistance provided or the Indemnification paid, and this amount shall constitute a debt owing to the Crown.
+Where Legal Assistance was approved for an Agent who met the criteria under 11.3.3, but it was subsequently established that they acted dishonestly or it was determined that the Agent did not act within the scope of their duties or functions, the Director will ensure that recovery action is considered and initiated for an amount equal to the Legal Assistance provided or the Indemnification paid, and this amount shall constitute a debt owing to the Crown.

 11.3.11 Reconsideration